arnav-jain1/Spring_2024/330/notes/10-Graphs.md

 ## Degree
 The degree of a vertex is the amount of edges connected from/to it
-	If the graph is undirected, It is the number of vertex connected to the node If the graph is directed:
+	If the graph is undirected, It is the number of vertex connected to the node The sum of degrees is double the amount of edges
+	If the graph is directed:
 		The <mark style="background: #FF5582A6;">in-degree</mark> is the number of edges entering the node The <mark style="background: #FF5582A6;">out-degree</mark> is the number of edges leaving the node